AlexLamper/scripture/README.md

 - **Leaderboards**: Compete with other users in quizzes and progress tracking.
 - **Community Insights**: Engage with the community by sharing insights, notes, and learning experiences.
 - **Daily Verses and Teachings**: Access daily Bible verses and thematic teachings to reflect upon.
+- **Adding Notes**: Add, edit and remove any notes you want so you don't forget what you've learned.

 ## 💻 Tech Stack